MartinChavez/AngularJs-Basics/README.md

 AngularJS : Run and Play
 ================

-A project aimed to help the user use and Learn AngularJS.
-Each unit contains a tutorial with concepts and examples.
+A project aimed to help the user run and play with AngularJS.
+Each unit contains a tutorial with concepts, examples and best practices.

 Topics
 ================